omega8cc/boa/docs/MODULES.md

 Some core and contrib modules are either enabled or disabled by default, by running weekly (on Tuesday) maintenance monitor.
+This applies to Drupal 6 and Drupal 7 sites only -- nothing is enabled or disabled on Drupal 8+; see the last section.

 NOTE: You can disable this feature with _MODULES_FIX=NO in the
       standard Barracuda configuration file: /root/.barracuda.cnf